 AIE expressly disclaims all liability and responsibility of every kind and nature whatsoever for any loss, theft, damage, destruction, or other casualty to any personal property of any kind owned by any student, visitor or other.
 Students are advised and warned they must personally take full and complete responsibility for safekeeping of all their property on school premises and during any school activities.

-OH&S Officer: Adam Folse (adamf@aie.edu)
+OH&S Officer: Donald Gremillion (donald.gremillion@aie.edu)

-First Aid Officer: Ross Thibodeaux (rosst@aie.edu)
+First Aid Officer: Vicki Templet (vicki.templet@aie.edu)

 Computer Use Limitations

 Please note that the following are not permitted: